 by Rose Sheldon Newton

 (This article is reprinted from the

-heraldry, especially when they find a coat of arms of their surname.
-The
+especially when they find a coat of arms of their surname.
+The question

-identification of friend or foe for heavily armed knights, during battle.
+friend or foe for heavily armed knights, during battle.
+Through the

-Through the years, heraldry became established as a system of hereditary
+years, heraldry became established as a system of hereditary family